Rinbo/clubhouse-v2/worklog.md

 Thoroughly test deletion of users, parents, children, teams and clubs.
 Make sure everything is removed properly (including images)

+## Messaging

+- Implement ability for admins to send email to team and individual users.
+- Implement chat system :)

 ## ClubUser

 - ~~ClubUserDto is extremely inefficient.
 Getting a ClubUserDto requires fetching all ClubUsers in the given club and searching that lists for the children